deatrich/linux-home-server/appendix.md

 // There are 6 fields in an fstab entry:
 //    1. the partition name, the partition label or the partition uuid
 //    2. the directory to use for the mount point
-//    3. the filesystem type
+//    3. the file system type
 //    4. any mount options recognized by the mount command
 //    5. use a zero here, it is a legacy option for the 'dump' command
 //    6. the file system check ordering, use '2' here

 // Edit the file, adding a mount entry line to the end of the file;
-// recall that we added the label 'PI-DATA' to its filesystem:
+// recall that we added the label 'PI-DATA' to its file system:
 $ sudo nano /etc/fstab
 $ tail -2 /etc/fstab
 LABEL=PI-DATA		/data           ext4	defaults  0  2